What is Alternative Medicine?

 After learning about complex practices of Ayurveda, it’s easy to see that Ayurveda offers a natural and organic approach to achieving a balance between the mind, body and soul.

 It’s not to say either Alternative or Allopathic medicine is right or wrong, they are just two completely different approaches to healing the body.

 YO1 center is a picturesque Catskill mountain resort that believes in youthful living and a positive mind.
-Ayurveda at YO1 HEALTH RESORT takes a holistic approach, using natural methods to detoxify your body, soothe your muscles, calm your nerves, and restore and rebalance the natural energies or doshas that create the harmony of wellness in your body.
+Ayurveda at YO1 Longevity & Health Resorts takes a holistic approach, using natural methods to detoxify your body, soothe your muscles, calm your nerves, and restore and rebalance the natural energies or doshas that create the harmony of wellness in your body.
 Enjoy an Ayurvedic diet, Panchakarma and many other Ayurvedic treatments to heal yourself and feel rejuvenated.